 Counselors, usually ages 14-25, are needed for every camp and program we run.
 Some work as volunteers and some get paid.
 We generally have 12 counselors for each of our summer camps; 6 are paid and 6 are volunteers.
+Some camps have many more volunteers than that, particularly our Art Party Camp which includes Counselors in Training and Junior Counselors as young as 9 or 10.
 Counselors are the BACKBONE of our camp community.
 The job is hard work and requires both physical and emotional stamina.
 Counselors lead a buddy group, lead activities, assist in classes, and spend one-on-one time with campers.
 Most of all counselors are role models; the campers want to do what the counselors are doing!
 So, counselors lend their enthusiasm and attention and focus to every moment of the camp day!

 MOST of our counselors have been campers first, but we occasionally hire a new person, especially if they have skills and talents related to one of the camps we are running.
 For example, if you play the trombone, we would be interested in talking to you about working Jazz Camp even if you’ve never been here before.
 MOST of our counselors work as volunteers before they are considered for a paid position, but again, if you have specific skills related to one of our camps, we’ll consider you.
 You are eligible to work camps when you are OLDER than the campers for that camp.
 For example, if you are 16 you can work a camp for 7-13 year olds, but not a camp for 10-18 year olds.

-If you are interested in being a counselor for the 2019 season, please fill out this online “counselor interview” form and we will be in touch with you!
-COUNSELOR INTERVIEW
+If you are interested in being a counselor for the 2020 season, please fill out this online “counselor application” form and we will be in touch with you!
+2020 COUNSELOR APPLICATION

 “It kind of blows my mind how quickly and wholeheartedly I got swooshed into this place and all its wonderful people.”